Beatty Nevada”s Gateway to Death Valley

 First up is the excellent Beatty Museum that chronicles the history of the town and the surrounding Bullfrog Mining District.
 The museum is located US Highway 95 at the junction of Nevada Highway 374.

-Inside the Beatty, Museum visitors can view items that from the early days of Beatty and Rhyolite and browse through hundreds of historic photos of days long gone.
+Inside the museum, visitors can view items from the early days of Beatty and Rhyolite and browse through hundreds of historic photos of days long gone.
 There is also a small gift shop where you can pick up a souvenir.
 Admission to the museum is free.

 Another interesting side trip is the Ghost Town of Rhyolite about six miles outside of town.
 At one time Beatty and Rhyolite were connecting by the Las Vegas and Tonopah Railroad, the depot can still be seen in Rhyolite.
 These days you must make the trek by car.

 At one time Rhyolite was a town of 10,000 people with over 50 saloons.
 Today only a few buildings remain with the most preserved being the Rhyolite Train Station.
 The road to Rhyolite is paved and accessible by cars.
 Directions: Head South on NV-374 for about 4 miles, turn right at sign and follow to Rhyolite.
 There is a paved parking area at the train depot.